AElfProject/aelf-docs/docs/quick-start/developers/single-pool-staking-dapp/index.md

 #### Here's what the function does:

-1. **Prepares Parameters:** Constructs the parameters needed for creating the TOKEN on the SideChain, including chain IDs, block height, transaction data, and Merkle path.
+1. **Prepares Parameters:** Constructs the parameters needed for creating the token on the sidechain, including chain IDs & block height, transaction data, and Merkle path.

-2. **Calls Smart Contract Method:** Sends the transaction to the SideChain smart contract to create the TOKEN.
+2. **Calls Smart Contract Method:** Sends the transaction to the sidechain smart contract to create the token.

-### Issue the created TOKEN on sidechain
+### Issue the created token on the SideChain

-**Write a Function for Issue Token which has been Created on SideChain.**
+**Write a Function to Issue Token which has been Created on the SideChain.**

 - Scroll down to find the comment `// Step N - Issue Token on SideChain`.